First Fitna: Arbitration

 The majority Kufans in Ali's army, who preferred autonomy, urged for the reportedly neutral Abu Musa al-Ashari as their representative.
 Ali considered Abu Musa politically naive but appointed him despite these reservations.
 In an agreement on 2 August, 657 CE, Abu Musa represented Ali's army while Mu'awiya's chief adviser, Amr ibn al-As, represented the other side.
 The two representatives committed to adhere to the Quran and Sunnah, and to save the Muslim community from war and division.

 The two arbitrators met together, first at Dumat al-Jandal and then at Udhruh, and the proceedings likely lasted until mid-April 658 CE.
 At Dumat al-Jandal, the arbitrators reached the verdict that Uthman had been killed wrongfully and that Mu'awiya had the right to seek revenge.
 According to Madelung, this verdict was political rather than judicial, and a blunder of the naive Abu Musa.
-The verdict strengthened the Syrians' support for Mu'awiya and weakened the position of Ali.
+The verdict strengthened the Syrians' support for Mu'awiya and weakened the position of Ali as caliph.

 The second meeting at Udhruh likely broke up in disarray when Amr broke his earlier agreement with Abu Musa.
 The Kufan delegation reacted furiously to Abu Musa's concessions, and the erstwhile arbitrator fled to Mecca in disgrace.
 Conversely, Amr was received victoriously by Mu'awiya on his return to Syria.
 After the conclusion of the arbitration in 659 CE, the Syrians pledged their allegiance to Mu'awiya as the next caliph.
 Ali denounced the conduct of the two arbitrators as contrary to the Quran and began to organize a new expedition to Syria.